Exawind/exw-virtuals-app/README.md

 - `EXAWIND_TEST_VIRTUALS` (default: ON) Enables device virtual test classes.
 Set `OFF` to test basic build on AMD HIP/Intel.

+- `EXAWIND_USE_EXTERNAL_KOKKOS` (default: OFF**: Provide an external installation of Kokkos instead of using the submodule.
+You should still provide appropriate compilers and compiler options to CMake.

 ## Current status

+**as of Feb.
+26, 2021**

 - Will compile and execute fine on host (GCC, Intel, LLVM/Clang) compilers.